Eng-Hisham991/Flight-Status-Predictor/README.md

 ## Flask App

-The Flask app is in direct communication with model/javascript/HTML to predict the outcome based on the user input into the website.
+The Flask app is in direct communication with the model & the JavaScript file and the HTML file to predict the outcome based on the user input into the website.